Public dental services — coronavirus (COVID-19)

 Stay at home if you are sick.
 If you have any COVID-19 symptoms, no matter how mild, get tested.

-While we wait for things to return to normal, there are many things you can do to take good care of your dental and general health.
+There are many things you can do to take good care of your dental and general health.
 Eating well, drinking tap water and brushing twice a day with fluoride toothpaste are simple steps to maintain healthy teeth and a great smile.

-We recommend avoiding hard and super sticky foods that could crack a tooth or pull a filling out like peanut brittle, popcorn and toffee.
+We recommend avoiding hard and sticky foods that could crack a tooth or pull a filling out like peanut brittle, popcorn and toffee.

 Learn more on keeping a healthy smile.